fauu/Kamite/README.md

 the text selected in the *chunk history* view will be used.

 `{originalEffectiveText}`\
-Same as `{effectiveText}`, except prioritizes the *original text* for chunks that have it.
-Chunks have original text if their text was modified by Kamite’s automatic correction procedure when coming into the program.
+Same as `{effectiveText}`, except yields the *original text* for chunks that have it.
+Chunks have original text if their text was modified by Kamite’s automatic correction procedure or user-provided transforms.

 ## Keyboard shortcuts